Boyu622/MCsetup_monojet/README.md

 # MCsetup_monojet

-This git repository gives instructions on plotting kinematic distributions at Collider using MG5_NLO + Pythia8 + Rivet software chain for monojet analysis.
-The CERN account is required in this tutorial in order to run MG5_NLO at lxplus using HTCondor.
+This git repository gives instructions on plotting kinematic distributions at Collider for monojet analysis.
+We provide MG5 NLO/LO + Pythia8 control code with our validated Rivet analysis given in `./rivet_monojet` folder.
+The CERN account is required in this tutorial in order to run `launch_many.py` at lxplus using HTCondor.

-## MG5_NLO + Pythia8
+## MG5 NLO/LO + Pythia8

 It is not suggested to run `mg5nlo_launch_single.py` directly since the NLO process will take a few days.